benedikt-schesch/AST-Merging-Evaluation/README.md

 * run_small.sh -> This file executes the stack on two repositories.

-* run_full.sh -> This file executes the stack on all the repositories.
+* run_combined.sh -> This file executes the stack on all the repositories.

+* run_greatest_hits.sh -> This file executes the stack on the greatest hits repositories.

+* run_reaper.sh -> This file executes the stack on the reaper repositories.

+* run_1000.sh -> This file executes the stack on the 1000 repositories.

 * src/ -> contains the following scripts: